Skip to main content

 Extreme environmental events adversely impact health outcomes for our patients and members.
 Heat waves are associated with increased hospital admissions, including for cardiovascular, kidney and respiratory disorders.
 More frequent extreme weather associated with climate change is also exacerbating long-standing air quality issues.

 In 2024, we launched a first-of-its-kind, nationwide environmental health impact program to support people most vulnerable to extreme weather events.
-The program enables our clinicians to contact vulnerable patients with personalized recommendations in a proactive and timely manner to help them manage their conditions and mitigate potential impacts of extreme heat or air pollution.
+Through the program, our clinicians can proactively contact vulnerable patients with personalized recommendations to help them manage their conditions and mitigate potential impacts of extreme heat or air pollution.

 • CVS Health is committed to sharing progress toward achieving our SBTi approved, net zero emissions goals.
 Please refer to our environmental data to find relevant information pertaining to GHG emissions.
 This includes information documenting how our “net-zero emission” goals were determined to be accurate; how interim progress toward our goal is being measured; disclosure of independent third-party verification of greenhouse gas emissions; identification of our science-based targets emissions reduction pathway; and disclosure of the relevant sector methodology and third-party verification used for our science-based targets and emissions reduction pathway.